Investments In Mobile Technology On The Rise

-Many businesses plan to increase investments in mobile technology, yet they don’t have a strategy in place about how to manage their mobile business.
-This could mean ending up with too many apps or logins, nobody using the apps and no one knowing what is tying all of the technology together.
-Coming up with a mobile device strategy takes effort, but can help in the long run if and when complications arise, such as security breaches, legal risks, stolen devices and compromised data.
+Many businesses plan to increase investments in mobile technology.
+Yet they don’t have a strategy in place about how to manage their mobile business.
+This could mean ending up with too many apps or logins.
+It can also mean nobody using the apps and no one knowing what is tying all of the technology together.
+Coming up with a mobile device strategy takes effort, but can help in the long run.
+Especially if and when complications arise, such as security breaches, legal risks, stolen devices and compromised data.
 Here are a few examples of types of businesses that could benefit from a mobile device strategy:

-Like many organizations these days, health organizations are trying to find innovative ways to approach finding, storing and sharing information on mobile devices.
-Hospitals, doctor’s offices, health clinics, non-profits and health organizations can all benefit from a mobile device strategy, as so much of the work involves the ability for health care practitioners to use their own mobile devices or those of their workplaces on various networks.
+Like many organizations, health organizations are trying to find innovative ways to finding, storing and sharing information on mobile devices.
+Hospitals, doctor’s offices, health clinics, non-profits and health organizations can all benefit from a mobile device strategy.
+This is due primarily because much of the work involves the ability for health care practitioners to use their own mobile devices or those of their workplaces on various networks.

 Workers need to manage health records, track patients, book appointments, and share notes.
 Already, there has been a shift towards mobile devices even in the way patients can manage their own health with tracking apps.
 There is a definite need for a mobile device strategy to manage these apps and make sure patient information is secure.